How to Get Up in the Morning When You Don’t Want To

 This will take the pressure off of your morning routine and you can relax in the knowledge that all you need to do is get yourself ready.
 The fewer decisions there are to make in the morning, the easier it is to get up and out.

-Lastly, if you find mornings anxiety-inducing and stressful then introducing mindfulness to your routine can really help.
+If you find mornings anxiety-inducing and stressful, or simply enjoy the practice of being present, then introducing mindfulness to your morning routine can really help.
 Start the day with meditation or journaling – these kinds of activities help to ground you and allow you space to explore your feelings instead of just holding onto them all day.
-Try and wake up a little earlier, make yourself a nice drink, and slow down in the mornings.
-This is also a really nice way to start your day and help you look forward to waking up!